How to stereo pair two Apple HomePod speakers

 If you happen to own a couple of HomePod speakers, you can now place them in the same room and create a stereo pair.
 While it's a simple process, it's not quite as intuitive as you might think if you don't know where to look.
 With that in mind, here's a short step-by-step setup guide.

-- For starters, you'll need an iPhone ($800 at Cricket Wireless), iPod Touch or iPad ($329 at Walmart) with iOS 11.4 or higher installed, so update your device to the most current iOS if you haven't already.
+- For starters, you'll need an iPhone (£1,149 at Apple), iPod Touch or iPad (£449 at Apple) with iOS 11.4 or higher installed, so update your device to the most current iOS if you haven't already.

 - Make sure your HomePod is updated to iOS 11.4 or higher.
 You can check to see if an update is available in Apple's Home app, where your speakers will appear.